labtrac/test-documentation/documentation/system-settings.md

 	- **Days** - The number of days withinwhich the settlement discount will apply.

 	- **Terms** - The settlement terms to be shown on the invoice.

++ **Contact**

+	- The Contact fields can be set to record any information you like.
+Box 1 and 2 are set up for you, the rest are free form boxes to be filled in.

 <a class="offset" name="2.4"></a>